-- Additionally, the Company's geological teams continued to evaluate the potential of known deposits that were not included in the mineral resource estimate in the Updated Feasibility Study Report.
-Two deposits with significant potential were targeted with diamond drilling campaigns - The Company's focus for the 2021/2022 drilling campaign is an area with pegmatite surface exposure that returned promising results in the 2018-2019 drilling program.
+- Additionally, the Company's geological teams continued to evaluate the potential of known deposits that were not included in the mineral resource estimate in the 2021 Updated Feasibility Study Report.
+Two deposits with significant potential were targeted with diamond drilling campaigns - The Company's focus for the 2022/2023 drilling campaign is an area with pegmatite surface exposure that returned promising results in the 2021 drilling program.
 This regional exploration program, of drilling designed to test the target object was very positive, totaling 21,116m in 129 positive holes.
-An additional 10,000m of drilling will be made, totaling 31,116 m by the end of 2022. - During the campaign carried out on the Second Mine target to close the sections and confirm pegmatitic zones, 42 holes were drilled, totaling 6,750 meters and all holes were used for new mine sequencing studies and operating costs for pre-feasibility study. - Concurrent with the detailing work, the technical team carried out work to survey new pegmatite bodies through trenches, totaling 350m of trenches and 180m of intercepted pegmatite, opening two new bodies for future reverse circulation drilling. - The NDC (Nezinho do Chicão) target was the main objective of the drilling to date with approximately 1.5 km, so far 96 holes have been positive.
-The pegmatite remains open to the south, where it will be the result of future prospecting throughout 2022.
-The expectation is to start modeling and measuring the volume and average content of the body in the coming months. - For the coming months, the detailing of another target called Murial is also planned.
-A total of 6,550 meters and a total of 44 holes to the north of the known pegmatite are planned.
+An additional 10,000m of drilling will be made, totaling 31,116 m by the end of 2022. - During the campaign carried out on the Second Mine target to close the sections and confirm pegmatitic zones, 42 holes were drilled, totaling 6,750 meters and all holes were used for new mine sequencing studies and operating costs for pre-feasibility study. - Concurrent with the detailing work, the technical team carried out work to survey new pegmatite bodies through trenches, totaling 350m of trenches and 180m of intercepted pegmatite, opening two new bodies for future reverse circulation drilling.
+Currently, efforts are focused on a new target called Alcebiedes, a pegmatite that should be the object of more detailed studies for the next quarter. - The target of Production Phase 3 was the main objective of the drilling to date with approximately 1.630 km, so far 111 holes have been positive.
+The pegmatite is divided into two targets North and South, the average thickness of the body is between 20-22 m, totaling 8,778 m probed, all core samples are in the laboratory, samples assay results were released and released by QA/QC for resource modeling. - For the target of a potential fourth production phase, 6,550 meters for a total of 44 holes are planned.
+A total of eight holes have been executed which all intersected the ore body. - The estimated resource, block model and average grade content of the deposit of the target of Production Phase 3 ore body are expected in May.
+The PEA for Production Phase 3 is planned to be completed by the end of the second guarter of 2022 and pre-feasibility study for Production Phase 3 by the third guarter.